 Here are a few reasons why you are weak in your core:

 Kyphosis.
 A person with this type of muscular imbalance might sit or stand with their head tilted forward and their back rounded.

 Leg imbalances can also result in knee and hip pain.
 Since many people cross their legs while sitting for long periods, their inner thighs can become overly tight.
 If the inner thighs become too tight, they can cause rotation of the femur bone (thigh bone), leading to knee pain.
 Some people, on the other hand, tend to sit with their legs more open, which causes tight outer thighs.

-How to Deal With Leg Pain at Work
+How to Deal With Leg Pain from Desk Chair

 - Get up every 20 minutes or so, stretch those sore muscles, or take short walks to relieve aches and pains.
 Also, try strengthening the weak muscles and releasing the tight muscles.